Imagine being able to create complex Dataverse tables for your applications in minutes. With Copilot in Power Apps, this is now a reality.

 You can configure the query settings to ask it to create one or multiple tables and table sizes and decide if you want to include table relationships.

-In our example, we are going to create multiple tables in the Dataverse for an insurance business.
-We want to create tables for policies, claims and risk assessments.
 You can also include relationships between the tables where appropriate.
-For example, you can create a relationship between a claim and the policy the customer purchased.
+For example, this could be a relationship between a claim and the policy the customer purchased.

 In addition, the policy table includes columns for the type of insurance, such as automotive or health, the policyholder’s name, and the premium value.
 It has also populated data with information you would expect to see.